tingerrr/typst-test/docs/book/src/quickstart/usage.md

 This will create the default example to give you a grasp at where tests are located, and how they are structured.
 `typs-test` will look for the project root by checking for directories containing a `typst.toml` manifest file.
-This is because `typst-test` is primarily aimed at developers of packages, if you want to use a different project root, or don't have a `typst-manifest` you can provide the root directory using the `--root` like so.
+This is because `typst-test` is primarily aimed at developers of packages, if you want to use a different project root, or don't have a manifest file, you can provide the root directory using the `--root` like so.

 ```bash
 tt init --root ./path/to/root/